-1. CLINICAL PATHOLOGY.
+- 1. CLINICAL PATHOLOGY.
 A series of lectures and laboratory exercises in the microscopic and chemical methods in the diagnosis of disease.
 Students are trained in the technique of examining urine, blood, sputum, gastric contents, feces, and "puncture fluids."
 The interpretation of laboratory data is discussed.
 Eight hours a week during the spring quarter of the second year.
-Dr. Hartmann and Staff.

-2. INTRODUCTION TO CLINICAL MEDICINE.
-An integrated course given by members of the Departments of Biochemistry, Medicine, Pediatrics, Radiology, and Surgery.
-Lectures, demonstrations, and practical experience are designed to introduce students to methods used in examining patients and to the interpretation of data so obtained.
+Dr. Hartmann and Staff. - 2.
+Introduction to Clinical Medicine.
+This course is designed to introduce students to the methods used in examining patients and the interpretation of the data so obtained.
+An integrated course is given by the members of the Departments of Medicine, Pediatrics, Surgery, Radiology, and Biochemistry.
 This course serves also as a transition from the courses in biochemistry, physiology, and pathology to their application in clinical medicine.
-The course consists of fourteen lectures or demonstrations and six hours of practical demonstrations weekly during the spring quarter of the second year.
+The course consists of a series of lecture-demonstrations in which the techniques of physical examination and history taking are discussed and illustrated.
+These are followed by laboratory periods spent in obtaining personal experience in these skills.
+Students are divided into small tutorial groups for intensive work with fellow students and patients on the wards at Vanderbilt, the Veterans Administration Hospital and Nashville General Hospital.
 Drs.
-Kampmeier, Griscom, Pennington, Strayborn, and Staff: Dr. Christie (Department of Pediatrics); Dr. Foster and Staff (Department of Surgery); Dr. Klatte (Department of Radiology); and Dr. Blood (Department of Biochemistry)

-3. WARD WORK.
+Pennington, Rogers, and the faculty of the Department of Medicine; Dr. Christie (Department of Pediatrics); Dr. Foster and Staff (Department of Surgery); Dr. Klatte (Department of Radiology); and Drs.
+Blood and Minot (Department of Biochemistry). - 3.
+WARD WORK.
 One third of the third-year class is assigned to the medical wards during each quarter.
 Here they serve as clinical clerks.
 In this assignment they become part of the team of resident, assistant resident, intern, attending physician, and chief of service responsible for the diagnostic study and treatment of patients.
 Bedside instruction is given daily by members of the Staff who are also members of the Faculty.
-Dr. Rogers and Staff.
+Dr. Rogers and Staff. - 4A.

-4A.
 MEDICAL OUTPATIENT SERVICE.
 The students of the fourth-year class serve in the medical outpatient service, and patients are assigned to them.
 Histories are recorded and physical examinations are made by the students.
 Their work is reviewed by members of the staff who act as consultants, see that all patients receive any needed consultations from other departments, and direct the management of the cases.
 Dr. Law and Staff.

-4B.
+- 4B.
 MEDICAL OUTPATIENT SERVICE.
 During the period of eleven weeks on Medicine the fourth-year students attend demonstration clinics every week in each of the medical specialty clinics.
 Here they observe methods of dealing with endocrine, metabolic, allergic, cardiac, thoracic, digestive, arthritic, hematologic, and nutritional diseases.
-Dr. Law and Staff.

-5. CLINICAL LECTURES AND DEMONSTRATIONS.
+Dr. Law and Staff. - 5.
+CLINICAL LECTURES AND DEMONSTRATIONS.
 Patients are presented by the students to whom they have been assigned.
 Diagnosis and management are discussed with members of the third and fourth-year classes.
 One or two hours a week throughout the third and fourth years.
 Dr. Rogers and Staff.